SueAli/A-B_Test/README.md

 Evaluation metrics were chosen to evaluate the impact of the experiment, and see if it meets our expectations or not.
 Evaluation metrics were: "Gross Conversion" and "Net Conversion" rates.
 To statistically evaluate the metrics, the Null hypothesis is there is no change in evaluation metrics across control & experiment groups.
 To decide launching the experiment, we expect this Null hypothesis to be rejected for both metrics.

 The effect size test showed that Gross Conversion evaluation metric is statistically and practically significant.
 It also showed that Net Conversion metric is not statistically or practically significant.
 The Gross Conversion has been dropped by 2% in our experiment which approve the new screen has the expected impact in reducing students enrolled without having in front info about time they need to complete the course.
 But, for "Net Conversion" metric "Null hypothesis" was accepted and this is the opposite for what we expected.
 Both effect size tests and sign test approved that "Gross Conversion" metric is a practically and statistically significant, while "Net Conversion" is neither statistically or practically significant.

-The Bonferroni correction wasn't used in analysis as we have more than one evaluation metric.
-It would be appropriate to use it if our launching decision is based on a single metric.
+To launch our experiment ALL metrics - Gross conversion and Net conversion - should be satisfied and meet the required significance, that is the main reason of not using Bonferroni correction in our analysis.
+To use Bonferroni correction, Null hypothesis should not require the significance of ALL metrics and that is not the case in our experiment.

 ### Recommendation
+Our experiment goal can be divided into two main points:
+1- Reducing the enrolled students who will not be committed to finish the course.
+2- Having no change or increase in the amount of students who past 14-days trial and make a payment.
-Our experiment goal was reducing the enrolled students who will not be committed to finish the course and as a result saving and improving the coaches’ support for enrolled students.
-The experiment showed a statistically and practically decrease in "Gross Conversion", while no significant change in "Net Conversion".
-This means decreasing enrolled students is not correlated with increasing students who will past 14-days trial and at least make one payment.
-My recommendation is not to launch this experiment.
+The experiment showed a statistically and practically decrease in "Gross Conversion" which is aligned with the 1st point of experiment goal.
+But it also showed a decrease in "Net Conversion" which is the opposite of 2nd point in the experiment goal, so it is not aligned with the experiment goal.
+The amount of students who past 14-days trial and make a payment shouldn't be affected by the experiment.
+Based on these results, my recommendation is not to launch this experiment.

 ## Follow-Up Experiment